Panasonic GH5s vs Sony A7 II

 Studio photographers will appreciate that the Panasonic GH5s (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GH5s and A7 II can be found, respectively, in the Panasonic GH5s Manual (free pdf) or the online Sony A7 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH5s or the Sony A7 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.